 The financial statements have been prepared in accordance with Canadian accounting standards for pension plans as outlined in the Chartered Professional Accountants of Canada (CPA) Handbook Section 4600, Pension Plans.
-For accounting policies that do not relate to either investments or pension obligations, the Fund has elected to comply on a consistent basis with accounting standards for International Financial Reporting Standards (IFRS) in part 1 of the CPA Handbook.
+For accounting policies that do not relate to either investments or pension obligations, the Fund has elected to comply on a consistent basis with accounting standards for International Financial Reporting Standards (IFRS) in Part I of the CPA Handbook.
 To the extent that IFRS in Part I is inconsistent with Section 4600, Section 4600 takes precedence.

 Included in the determination of the accrued benefit obligation for pension retirement benefits is a liability for contingent indexation.
-Pension plan amendments effective January 1, 2014, provided for the removal of guaranteed pension indexation.
-Indexation is now contingent on the funded status of the Fund.

-For the year ended March 31, 2014, the contingent indexation liability is calculated based on total plan assets less the accrued benefit obligation assuming no further contingent indexation.
+For the year ended March 31, 2016, the contingent indexation liability is calculated based on total plan assets less the accrued benefit obligation assuming no further contingent indexation.
 This calculation does not incorporate the potential impact of future events such as contributions, gains and losses on asset returns and new benefit accruals.

-Significant judgement is involved in the accounting treatment of contingent indexation.
-The Province recognizes that the contingent indexation liability represents a new challenge for pensions in Canada and as such there are no established accounting standards and practices to estimate this liability.
+Significant judgment is involved in the accounting treatment of contingent indexation.
+Management recognizes that the contingent indexation liability represents a new challenge for pensions in Canada.
 Going forward, management will continue to monitor developments in the accounting standards and practices when assessing the most appropriate accounting treatment for plans with a contingent indexation liability component.